Mahomes, Kelce are headed back to the Super Bowl after Chiefs shut down Ravens 17-10

 Jackson fell to 2-4 as a starter in the postseason despite having been the top seed in the AFC twice.
 He made a few sensational individual plays, but the Ravens had trouble moving the ball otherwise.

+“That guy was the main guy I was playing for, honestly,” Ravens linebacker Patrick Queen said.
+“So much stuff he gets that he doesn’t deserve.
+This was his opportunity to be able to write some of that stuff off and move on to the next thing.
+That’s why it hurts, because you want to see people like that, teammates that you love and care about, get what they’re supposed to get."

-Mahomes, meanwhile, competed his first 11 pass attempts, and although the Ravens largely shut Kansas City down after that, the damage was done on a rainy day in Baltimore.
+Mahomes, meanwhile, completed his first 11 pass attempts, and although the Ravens largely shut Kansas City down after that, the damage was done on a rainy day in Baltimore.

 There was some chippy behavior before the game, which included Ravens defensive back Arthur Maulet and a group of Kansas City players having to be separated.